 A derailer leads the chain from one sprocket to another, while the chain is moving forward.
 The front derailer is a simple guide that moves the chain from side to side.

-The rear derailer is a bit more complicated, because it also contains the spring and pulleys that adjust the length of the chain as it moves to different-sized sprockets.
+The rear derailer is a bit more complicated, because it also contains the spring and pulleys that keep the chain under tension as it moves to different-sized sprockets.